access-ci-org/Basic_Cluster/doc/README.md

 Installation of the base OS on the headnode
 -------------------------------------------

 1\.
-Install CentOS 7.x minimal, on the headnode VM, and run ‘yum update‘ to get to the latest version.
+Install CentOS 7.x minimal, on the headnode VM,

+During installation, the default partition setup is fine.
+It helps to set up the three network interfaces at this point.
+Don't touch the 'NAT' interface, other than to check the 'Always Connect' box under 'Configure->General'.
+The same goes for the 'host-only' network.

+Configure the internal network interface to have address 10.0.0.1, netmask /24 and gateway 0.0.0.0 - the headnode will act as router for the compute nodes.

+/24 is important, so that Warewulf will see the compute nodes as existing on the same network as the headnode interface!!!
+Don't forget to also check the 'Always Connect' box.

-Check the ip of your headnode on the host-only adapter via
+2\.
+After installation, check the ip of your headnode on the host-only adapter via

       ip addr